vedantc6/EmotionRecog/README.md

-# EmotionDetect
+# Emotion Recognition
-Trying to come up with emotion detection through CNN in Python
+Trying to come up with emotion recognition system with the help of CNNs, coded in Python environment.